Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 Where experts disagreed, recommendations were selected based on their applicability to early-stage SaaS businesses, implementation complexity, and expected business impact.

+## Research Method

+For every expert included in this repository, I:

+1. Reviewed long-form videos and interviews.
+2. Collected notes from transcripts, blogs, podcasts, newsletters and LinkedIn posts where available.
+3. Compared recurring themes across experts.
+4. Identified disagreements.
+5. Built operational recommendations only when multiple sources supported similar conclusions.
+6. Added my own judgment where experts disagreed or where no single expert provided a complete framework.

 ---

 # Lessons Learned